Use the browser's translation tool to view the English version.

 Attention:

-• After identification, select "Fill out Application",
+- after identification, click "Fill out Application",

-Payment Amount and Procedure
+Payment amount and procedure

 The fee for apostille certification is 7,000 AMD.
 Payment is made online during the application process.

-Delivery Period and Procedure
+Delivery period and procedure

 The apostilled document will be sent by email within 1 working day.
 It can also be downloaded from the "Applications" section of the applicant's personal page.